patrickmoffitt/bootstrap-example/README.md

  - The code entry point is in **package.json** under the key "main".
 The value is "main.js"
  - **main.js** creates a BrowserWindow and loads **index.html**.
 It also has event handlers that enable keyboard shortcuts for Developer Tools on various platforms.
 Note that loadURL uses a [template literal](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals) to give the source file's location.`` `file://${__dirname}/app/index.html` ``
  - **index.html** loads Bootstrap's CSS in the &lt;head&gt; tag and it's JavaScript in a &lt;script&gt; tag just below the body.
 This is also where the **renderer.js** gets loaded.
 Note that these src and href attributes use normal relative paths.
 An HTTP server is not necessary.
- - **renderer.js** loads jQuery, Bootstrap and it dependency; Tether.
+ - **renderer.js** loads jQuery, Bootstrap and it's dependency; Tether.
 Each is assigned to the window object because this is the web application custom.
 It's not the Node.js or Electron custom because window is a global.
 For now we must do it this way or it won't work.